 The social media platform, TikTok, has gone viral since 2016, gaining popularity through the creation and sharing of diverse 15-30 second videos showcasing anything from trending dance routines to DIY, do-it-yourself, masterpieces.
 But how does TikTok select what content to show to their users?
-Well, it’s all in the algorithm.
+Well, it’s all in the TikTok Algorithm.

 An algorithm is a sequence of instructions set to achieve a main goal which is either solving a problem, performing a particular function or processing data.
 Many social media platforms and apps typically have algorithms in place to calculate user data and refer certain content to users.
 The more each user logs on to the app, the more TikTok will calculate what kind of content would be the most engaging to each individual user using an algorithm specific to their app and content.

-Last week, the video-sharing technology company announced the opening of its Transparency and Accountability Centers and new insights, like the app’s algorithm, into how the platform recommends content for returning users.
+Last week, the video-sharing technology company announced the opening of its Transparency and Accountability Centers and new insights, like the TikTok Algorithm, into how the platform recommends content for returning users.
 The virtual tours of the centers are for the public to see first-hand how the technology platform is working to build a secure and diverse experience for their community.
 TikTok put these initiatives in place in an effort to be transparent about how their app functions.

 Does TikTok have any say in what you’re watching on their app?